 Touristy?
 Absolutely.
 But a pretty magical Bangkok experience that equally delighted both the first timers to the city and those of us that have been dozens of times.
 For those that are new to Thailand, it would be a great primer on local food from a waiter with excellent language skills to explain all the ingredients and ins and outs of the dishes.

-If you love the idea of a breezy outdoor dinner but don’t like the price tag of a cruise or don’t want to schlep down to the river, our last night in Bangkok revealed another option: Hemmingways.
+If you love the idea of a breezy outdoor dinner but don’t like the price tag of a cruise or don’t want to schlep down to the river, our last night in Bangkok revealed another option: Hemmingways (now closed).
 We’re huge fans of the outdoor patio, and with U Sukhumvit within walking distance, it was a shoe-in for our final evening.

 So, what were we up to when we weren’t stuffing our faces?
 One day, Ian and I extended our visas at Bangkok Immigration, one day Ian and his parents went on a cooking class one day that I had to back out of due to a work emergency (definitely not getting that rose now), and one day we all headed over to Chatuchak Market, a weekend-only affair that I’ve been known to schedule my trips over a Saturday or Sunday just to hit.